wingenl/genetic_mapping_with_ASMap/README.md

 # genetic_mapping_with_ASMap
-A script helping to create a genetic map using package ASMap in R
+A script helping to create a genetic map using package ASMap in R.

 Author: Luzie U. Wingen, John Innes Centre, UK
 Date: 06/12/2021